albar965/littlenavmap/web/README_documentation.txt

 		without quotes and increasing by 1 letter for every further version created that YEAR

+        legacy :
+                name for the original, legacy web frontend

 	ATTENTION:
 		for compatibility reasons, all prior versions of the current web frontend should remain accessible and looking and